nventuro/egglang/README.md

 ```

 ### Flow control
-The `while` keyword provides the only flow control mechanism, evaluating its body until its condition is false. `do` can be used with `while` to allow more than one expression to be evaluated inside its body.
+The `while` keyword provides the only flow control mechanism, evaluating its body until the condition is false. `do` can be used with `while` to allow more than one expression to be evaluated inside its body.

 ```
 > define(i, 0)